jenschlot/IBM-Bluemix-DevOps-Documentation/whatsnew/index.md

 # JavaScript development and code assist

 The Web IDE has new capabilities for JavaScript development and code assist.
-Just add a small line in your JavaScript file /* jshint node:true */ to have access to content assist for common node modules plus some of the node services at BlueMix including MongoDB and Redis.
+Just add a small line in your JavaScript file /* jshint node:true */ to have access to content assist for common node modules plus some of the node services at Bluemix including MongoDB and Redis.
 Also, there is a growing list of Templates to help you get started with services such as MongoDB.

 >	![Orion capabilities](/whatsnew/images/orion-capabilities.png)